You can Get Involved and support our work in the inner-city.

 You can check out the documentary Alcee made about his life here.

-We rely on the faithful giving of generous donors to continue our important work.
+We rely on your giving to continue our important work.

 Bill Hobbs took his "longest drive" when starting UYI.
 Read how Bill's passion for the urban poor took him from the golf course to the ghetto.